Safe Travel

 • 10L of drinking water per person per day

-• Two spare wheels/tyres
+• Two spare tyres

 • Recovery gear (for recovery from bogging in sand/clay/dirt)